arXiv/student-projects/README.md

 - mysqlclient 2.2.4

 ## Configure the Database URI as an environment variable
 To ensure the app and API are able to connect to the database correctly, create a `.env` file in the root of `stats-project`, with a variable named `DATABASE_URI`, a mySQL URI to your database.
 If you are connecting to a cloudSQL database, be sure to run the proxy.
-Scripts to automatically set up such a database locally for convenience are in development.
+If you intend to run this project within a docker container, ensure the URI uses a TCP connection, and if the URI needs to connect to a service on the host machine, replace part of the IP address (but not the port!) to host.docker.internal.

 ## Run the Flask Application with Python
 In a command line terminal, navigate to 'stats-project', and run the command